 It is recommended to attend all seminars that you are enrolled in.
 There are usually three class time options to choose from to attend so if you cannot get to one there is bound to be another time you can get to.
 Check the timetable for details.

 - Can I do the GDLP if I work full-time?

-Many students complete the GDLP while working full time as many of the lectures are pre-recorded and available online which means you can listen to them at a time that suits you and you have options to attend compulsory seminars during or outside of office hours.
-It really depends on your other commitments outside of work but if the workload becomes too challenging you can defer the start dates of any course subject to census dates.
-In this case it would generally take 12 months to complete the programme because most courses are offered twice a year.
+Many students complete the GDLP while working full time as you have options to attend compulsory seminars during or outside of office hours.
+It really depends on your other commitments outside of work but if the workload becomes too challenging you can reduce your load by taking advantage of themultiple enrolment options for each unit throughout the year.

 - I am a University of Adelaide law student with electives outstanding; can I complete the program within 6 months?

 You should carefully consider your work load and personal commitments if you want to complete the GDLP within 6 months.
 For students that have demanding work, family or study commitments it may be more realistic to complete the program over 12 months.
 Upon applying we can discuss you individual circumstances with you.